shangerxin/config-ini/README.md

 parser.stringify('\n'); //get all the ini file content as a string
 ```

--   For browser, add config-ini.js to html by script tag
+-   For browser, add config-ini.js to html pages

 ```
 var delimiter = "\r\n"; //or "\n" for *nux. by default it will use \n